clchiou/garage/py/g1/README.md

   should pass 100% under linter and style checker.
 If not, you should either fix the code, tweak linter or style checker configurations, or (least preferable) add linter-disable marker to the code.

+### Style guide

+I have picked the following coding style; of course, if any part of the style turns out to be counter-productive or problematic, I should revise the style guide and the codebase.

+* When importing a module from the same project, it should be imported explicitly relatively.